actuallyykatie/github-research/README.md

-# Communication Patterns & Newcomers on GitHub
+# Analysis of Newcomers Activity in Communicative Posts on GitHub
-Research on Communication Patterns & Newcomers on GitHub as a part of a project at HSE SPb.
+Research on newcomers activity in communicative posts on GitHub as a part of a project at HSE SPb.
 Currently in progress :octocat:

 ---
 ## Plan